Existence of Richter-Peleg Representation for General Preferences: Introduction

 \section{Introduction}

 Utility plays a central role in economic theory.
 In the classical framework, a utility representation is a real-valued function that fully characterizes the underlying preference.
-This notion of utility imposes strong restrictions on preferences, as any preference that admits a utility representation must be both complete and transitive.
+This notion of utility imposes strong restrictions on preferences: any preference admitting such a representation must be both complete and transitive.

-However, when decision-makers face complex, uncertain scenarios, it is often unreasonable to assume that their preferences are complete or even transitive.
-These axioms also frequently fail when the decision-making agent is a collective entity—such as a firm, committee, or society.\footnote{Remarkably, collective preferences may violate completeness and/or transitivity even if the preferences of all individual members satisfy these axioms.} These observations have spurred extensive research into alternative representations that accommodate incomplete preferences, intransitive indifference, and other departures from classical rationality.
+When decision-makers face complex or unfamiliar alternatives, however, it is often unreasonable to require their preferences to be complete or even transitive.
+These axioms also frequently fail when the decision-making agent is a collective entity such as a firm, committee, or society, because aggregation procedures can produce preferences violating completeness or transitivity even when those of all individual members satisfy these axioms.
+These observations have motivated an extensive research program on alternative representations accommodating incomplete preferences, intransitive indifference, and other departures from classical rationality.

-One prominent alternative is the “Richter-Peleg representation”, a real-valued function that preserves both indifference and strict preference.
-Richter-Peleg representations are useful because, unlike standard utility representations, they do not require the underlying binary relation to be complete or the indifference relation to be transitive.
-Yet, they still encode important ordinal information and facilitate optimization.

-Earlier work by \citet{Aumann1962, Aumann1964} investigated expected utility theory for preferences over lotteries without completeness, providing sufficient conditions for the existence of a Richter-Peleg representation with the expected utility form. \citet{Richter1966} and \citet{Peleg1970} provided sufficient conditions for the existence of a Richter-Peleg representation in ordinal settings.
-More recent work, including \citet{Ok2002}, \citet{Dubra2004}, \citet{Riella2015}, and \citet{Gorno2017}, extended these ideas by focusing on multi-utility representations, where preferences are described by a set of utility functions rather than a single one.

-A classic result due to \citet{Debreu1954} (see also \citet{Fishburn1970}) provides necessary and sufficient conditions for utility representations when preferences are complete and transitive.
-However, the precise conditions under which a Richter-Peleg representation exists—absent completeness and transitivity—remained elusive.
-In this paper, we fill this gap by offering a general characterization of the class of binary relations that admit a Richter-Peleg representation.